 “The most enabling thing about this technology may be that you don’t have to have your organism under a microscope during your experiment,” says Loren Looger, a group leader and protein chemist at Janelia who engineers tools to study the brain.
 “So we can now visualize neural activity in fly larvae crawling on a plate or fish swimming in a dish.”

-Looger, Eric Schreiter, and their colleagues report on CaMPARI and its ability to label active neural circuits in fruit flies, zebrafish, and mice in the February 13, 2015, issue of the journal Science.
+Looger, Eric Schreiterexternal link, opens in a new tab, and their colleagues report on CaMPARI and its ability to label active neural circuits in fruit flies, zebrafish, and mice in the February 13, 2015, issueexternal link, opens in a new tab of the journal Science.

 The team spent more than a year tweaking their protein – making it brighter and more responsive to calcium and ensuring that it would work in cells and then in living mice, fruit flies, and zebrafish.
 In the end, they had a tool that they named CaMPARI, which stands for calcium-modulated photoactivatable ratiometric integrator.